 The Right Reverend J. Neil Alexander, retired Bishop of Atlanta and the new Dean of the School of Theology, Sewanee, as our preacher today.
-Please plan to greet Bishop Alexander during today's reception in the Parish Hall following Liturgy.

 Cathedral Sunday Tours are available to parishioners and visitors following the closing organ voluntary on Sunday mornings.
 Please join a guide at the front of the Church near the lectern.